-Can the vice president education (VPE) refuse to approve a member's level completion or Project Completion Record if the VPE believes the member could have performed better?
+Can the Vice President Education (VPE) refuse to approve a member's level or path completion if the VPE believes the member could have performed better?

 No. The Toastmasters program is self-motivated and self-paced.
-If a member chooses not to do his best when completing projects, that is his choice.
-Although the VPE certainly can encourage the member to do better, the VPE does not have the authority to refuse to approve the level completion or Project Completion Record.
+If a member chooses not to do their best when completing projects, that is their choice.
+Although the VPE certainly can encourage the member to do better, the VPE does not have the authority to refuse to approve the level or path completion.
 Keep in mind, too, that people's natural abilities vary.
 For example, one person may devote 10-12 hours preparing a speech and struggle with meeting project objectives or not meet them at all.
 However, that person did the best they could.
 Another member working on the same project may devote only one to two hours of preparation and meet all of the objectives with ease.
 The VPE should be sensitive to this.

-If a member's speech went overtime, can she still be included when the club votes for Best Speaker of the meeting?
+If a member's speech went overtime, can they still be included when the club votes for Best Speaker of the meeting?